 You also want readers to go to your website and continue to enjoy what you’ve written enough to be a subscriber or become a more consistent reader.

-As we like to tell our students in our blogging courses: begin with the end in mind.
+As we like to tell our students in our course: begin with the end in mind.

 It’s important to think about your blog like a business and create a plan for your guest posting strategy.
 Otherwise, you’re just writing blind and wasting your own time.